Secure Remote Access Admin Guide

 Secure Remote Access is a macOS application for remotely connecting to Mac systems using smart card authentication to the smart card inserted in a local Mac.

 Secure Remote Access works by establishing a network connection between a local Mac (“Admin Mac”) and another Mac (“Remote Mac”) to allow the remote Mac to authenticate via the smart card on the admin Mac.
-The admin Mac has a PIV smart card inserted into a smart card reader and the remote Mac does not have a smart card physically inserted.
+The admin Mac has a PIV smart card inserted into a smart card reader, while the remote Mac does not have a smart card physically inserted.
 The remote Mac uses a Secure Remote Access CryptoTokenKit (CTK) extension to authenticate services via the smart card on the admin Mac.

 The connection is initiated on the admin Mac by using the Secure Remote Access application to enter the IP address and port of the remote Mac.
 The admin Mac passes the certificate from a smart card slot to be used for authentication.
 Once the connection is established, the remote Mac returns a challenge that the admin Mac must sign using the associated private key on the smart card.
 The admin Mac prompts for the PIN for the signing operation, and the signed data is sent back to the remote Mac.
 If the data is correctly signed and matches the certificate paired in the user account, the connection is then considered authenticated.

 Once the connection is authenticated, the admin Mac can request a VNC token for screen sharing to the remote Mac.
 This is a single-session-use token consisting of a randomly generated password.
-This password is sent back to the admin Mac and the password is set for a local user account for VNC authentication in local directory services.
-The admin Mac then does a standard screen sharing request using the token.
+This password is sent back to the admin Mac; the password is set for a local user account for VNC authentication in local directory services.
+The admin Mac follows with a standard screen sharing request using the token.